krojzl/sap-hana/pages/platform_specific_architecture/cloud_iaas_azure.md

 ### Azure: Additional comments

-**SAP HANA inbound network communication**
+#### Azure: SAP HANA inbound network communication

 A network communication initiated from a remote system to the Virtual IP of SAP HANA instance is established and takes place between remote system IP and the Virtual IP (_Secondary static private IP address_).
 The _Primary private IP address_ on the same interface is not involved in this communication.

-**SAP HANA outbound network communication**
+#### Azure: SAP HANA outbound network communication

 In contrast to an inbound connection, when SAP HANA instance initiates a network connection to a remote system the _Primary private IP address_ is used as source IP instead of Virtual IP (_Secondary static private IP address_).
 If there is requirement to use Virtual IP as the source IP, it could be achieved by means of linux routing.
 The core of the idea is to add route specifying source address like `ip route add <network/mask> via <gateway> src <virtual_ip>` (see [Routing for multiple uplinks/providers](https://www.tldp.org/HOWTO/Adv-Routing-HOWTO/lartc.rpdb.multiple-links.html#AEN258)).